 GPU hardware acceleration is revolutionizing high performance computing.
-Kinetica's GPU database is redefining what is possible with big data.
+Kinetica's GPU database is redefining what is possible with data and analytics.

 The GPU parallelized processing architecture not only enables near-linear scalability, it also reduces analytical processing times for multi-billion row data sets by more than 100x compared to leading in-memory and analytical databases.

-Kinetica's visualization tools render large volumes of data on the fly, and are particularly well suited for fast moving, location-based IoT data.
-You can also connect Kinetica to open source tools such as Kibana and Caravel, or to BI reports and dashboards via ODBC/JDBC.
+Kinetica comes with a native geospatial and visualization pipeline; for rendering large volumes of data over maps.
+This makes Kinetica particularly well suited for fast moving, location-based IoT data.
+Kinetica includes Reveal – an extensible and flexible web-based analytics visualization framework.
+You can also connect Kinetica to other BI tools such as Tableau and MicroStrategy via ODBC/JDBC.

 Take the Kinetica Challenge!

 Sometimes benchmarks and marketing copy can sound too good to be true.
 The best way to appreciate the possibilities that GPU acceleration brings to large-scale analytics is to try it with your own data, your own schemas and your own queries.

 Contact us, and we'll set you up with a trial environment for you to experience it for yourself.